 At the Honors College, we know that students who participate in international baccalaureate programs are especially well-prepared for the opportunities we offer.
 IB students have the ambition and passion that we recognize as necessary characteristics in Honors students.
 They are ready to seize research options, interaction with faculty and the benefits of a tight community.

-For admission purposes, the Honors College considers the challenge of your high school transcript in addition to an unweighted GPA and ACT or SAT scores.
+For admission purposes, the Honors College considers the challenge of your high school transcript in addition to an unweighted GPA other metrics.
 This means that if you have a high number of IB courses, you could stand out as someone with a solid work ethic and a talent for learning.

 The University of Arizona recognizes the challenge that goes into IB courses and awards credit based on each IB exam.
 Most exams are awarded credit if they are higher-level exams.
 A current chart with more details is available online.